Ex-White House counsel calls Robert Mueller ‘American hero’

 WASHINGTON (AP) — A former White House special counsel considers special prosecutor Robert Mueller “an American hero.”

-Attorney Ty Cobb says he does not share President Donald Trump’s opinion that Mueller’s probe into Russian meddling in the election is “a witch hunt” during an ABC News’ podcast “The Investigation” aired Tuesday
+Attorney Ty Cobb says he does not share President Donald Trump’s opinion that Mueller’s probe into Russian meddling in the election is “a witch hunt” during an ABC News podcast “The Investigation” that aired Tuesday.

 Cobb says Mueller is a “very justice-oriented person.”